ComputationalPhysiology/MAD-SSA/README.md

 Follow these instructions to set up and run the project on your local machine.

-### Prerequisites

-Make sure you have Python 3 installed.
-You will also need to install the required Python libraries.
-A `requirements.txt` file would be ideal for managing dependencies.
-Based on the imports, you'll need libraries such as ....

 ### Installation

 1.  **Clone the repository:**